Skip to main content

 4. Who is an alternate payee?

-Typically the alternate payee is an ex-spouse or civil union partner, but may be a current spouse, child, or other dependent of the member.
+Typically the alternate payee is an ex-spouse or civil union partner, but may also include a current spouse, child, or other dependent of the member.
 The court decides who is eligible to be an alternate payee.

 5. Is a spouse always entitled to a QILDRO?

 Under Illinois law, pension benefits accrued during a marriage are considered marital property.
-Often, a court will divide the marital portion of pension assets between the spouses.
+The courts will frequently divide the marital portion of pension assets between the divorcing spouses.
 Depending on the circumstances, marital property could be allocated some other way.
 The divorcing couple should seek private legal advice about division of their pension assets.

 6. What is the percentage of benefit due the member's spouse?